allenjiang666/number_recognition/README.md

 3. Go to your ec2 control panel, click on the instance and find your public Ip address.
 Remember the mongodb atlas free tier can not set up peering connection using private ip address.

-## To run TensorFlow2 on the AWS DLAMI with Conda
+## TensorFlow2 on AWS DLAMI
 To activate TensorFlow 2, open an Amazon Elastic Compute Cloud (Amazon EC2) instance of the DLAMI with Conda.

-For TensorFlow 2 and Keras 2 on Python 3 with CUDA 10.1 and MKL-DNN, run this command:\
+1. For TensorFlow 2 and Keras 2 on Python 3 with CUDA 10.1 and MKL-DNN, run this command:\
 `source activate tensorflow2_p36`

-To Check virtual environments run:\
+2. To Check virtual environments run:\
 `conda info --envs`